oracle-samples/db-sample-schemas/README.md

 @mksample systempw syspw hrpw oepw pmpw ixpw shpw bipw users temp /your/path/to/log/
 ```

-*Note: Use an absolute path and also append a trailing slash to the log directory name.*
+*Note*: Use an absolute path and also append a trailing slash to the log directory name.

 Use your current SYSTEM and SYS passwords, and also your actual
 default and temporary tablespace names.
 The passwords for the new